 And this is that image:

-So, Adam clearly opened the gun safe with these keys.
+So, Adam clearly opened the gun safe with the key.
 There was no bypassing the lock necessary.

 Alright, then.
-Maybe he stole the keys from his mother?
+Maybe he stole the key from his mother?

 roughly what Adam saw when entering Nancy’s bedroom